MohamedKedim/hedera-hackathon-gex-solution/readme.md

 - Certification URL: [http://gexcertification.ddnsking.com:3000/](Certification WebApp)
 - Test Account: **Email:** `hedera@test.gmail`, **Password:** `Hedera2025*`
 - Geomap URL:  [https://geomap.greenearthx.io/](GeoMap) (you can create your own account)

-> **Detailed Testing Guides:** Each folder contains a comprehensive SETUP.md with step-by-step instructions, troubleshooting, and testing scenarios.
+> A Testing Guide is Provided for Each Folder in the repository.

 ## Hedera Integration Summary